asanchezmanas/sampelit/docs/technical/deployment_guide.md

 # Deployment & Operations Strategy (Render + Supabase)

-To maximize the benefits of Render and Supabase for Samplit, we will implement a robust CI/CD and DevOps strategy focusing on reliability, observability, and data protection.
+To maximize the benefits of Render and Supabase for Sampelit, we will implement a robust CI/CD and DevOps strategy focusing on reliability, observability, and data protection.

 ## 🚀 Render: Professional Deployment
 Render provides several "Enterprise-grade" features out of the box that we will leverage: